redirectionio/platformsh-template/README.md

 </a>
 </p>

 This template provides a basic redirection.io skeleton.
+In order to use it, please click the button above.

 ## Features